flyntwp/flynt-docs/content/documentation/components/content-fields.md

 |  |  |  └── index.twig
 ```

-Inside `fields.json`, the fields must be registered inside an array with a valid key.
+Inside `fields.json`, the fields must be registered inside an array with a unique key.
 For example, here is a single text field registered inside a `contentFields` array:

 ```json
 {